Bluefissure/pal-conf/README.md

 ## Acknowledgement

-- The `uesave-wasm` part to load/save `.sav` file is ported from https://github.com/iebb/PalworldSaveEditor/tree/master/rust/uesave-wasm
+- The `uesave-wasm` part to load/save `.sav` file is ported from https://github.com/iebb/PalworldSaveEditor/tree/master/rust/
 - The vite plugin that handles wasm well enough at https://github.com/Menci/vite-plugin-wasm/

-## Donation
+## Sponsor

 Not necessary, but I'll appreciate it if you can star this project!!
 <img width="662" alt="image" src="https://github.com/Bluefissure/pal-conf/assets/9719003/906de048-99cc-4448-bf21-93440ac0c1f1">